s8simund/Pressure-Sensor-Matrix/README.md

 # Pressure-Sensor-Matrix
 The main objective of the project is to understand and study the concept of fabric based wearable sensors.
 This project implements a pressure measuring circuit using Arduino.
 A Pressure Sensor Matrix  is a device that simultaneously measures the pressure at each contact point between two touching surfaces.
 This results in a pressure profile map between the two surfaces.
-The circuit mainly consists of 4 different pressure points present in a 2 X 2 matrix (basically a square, as shown in figure below).The sensors are connected to a microprocessor.
+The circuit mainly consists of 4 different pressure points present in a 2 X 2 matrix (basically a square, as shown in figure below).The sensors are connected to a microcontroller.
 The amount of pressure exerted and the location of pressure exertion will be displayed in the monitor.

 # Prerequisites
 1- Arduio IDE - Programs written using arduino are called sketches.
 Running and uploading the sketches on to the arduino board is done using Ardunio IDE.